attilathedud/HellboundHackers/Stegano/README.md

 ## Stegano 4
 This is based off another simple method.
 Take the third letter in each word to get your answer.
 The site expects spaces inbetween words when submitting the answer.

+## Stegano 5
+Use GIMP to export the image as an HTML table.
+Replace the white boxes with 0's and the black boxes with 1.
+Paste it into a binary converter.

+## Stegano 6
+Same as stegano 2.
+Open it up in a hexeditor or text editor and find the readable ascii sequence.

+## Stegano 7
+This is a marker based problem.
+Each important word is marked with a comma after it.
+Combine them together for the answer.

 ## Stegano 8
 Had to get help with this due to poor eyesight.
 Answer is c.

+## Stegano 9
+This might be bugged for me.
+The answer displays for a second before being hidden by a white layer.